 Shots Fired on Campus - Surviving an Active Shooter Incident

 No campus today is immune from an active shooter incident.
 Unfortunately these events have occurred on campuses of all size from coast-to-coast.
 At CSI the Public Safety organization is responsible to ensure the safety of students, faculty, staff and community visitors.
 Therefore we are making campus residents aware of this very important topic and how they can take action to increase their chances of survival should such an event occur.
 The key is to develop a survival mindset - decide that you will survive!
 There are a few key principles to follow in such an incident.
 These concepts are discussed and demonstrated in the video entitled "Shots Fired on Campus - When Lightning Strikes - Student Edition".
 CSI Public Safety has a copy of this video in their library and will present to any CSI campus group upon request.
-A trailer for this video can be viewed below.
+A trailer for this video can be viewed below or click here to view the video in its entirety (or watch it with captions).

 The basic principles that the video presents are: